Skip to main content

 Specific examples

 Below you'll find several different examples of how to display metafield data for a logged-in customer on the storefront.
-Please note that each example uses the syntax for the app's new metafield strategy.
+Please note that each example uses the syntax for the app's new metafield strategy and the default customer_fields namespace.

 1) Display value for a custom single_line_text data column with the key of favorite_color: